Ibiza Important Information

 Buses in Ibiza

 Ibiza has a reliable bus service, connecting all major resorts on the island.
 Between June 1st and September 30th, buses run regularly from 7.00 to 23.30 however please check individual timetables.
-One-way fares range from one to three euro.
-Most drivers can offer change, however will not accept notes larger than 20€.
-You can find more information on the bus schedules here: www.ibizabus.com
+One-way fares range from one to three euros.
+Most drivers can offer change, however, will not accept notes larger than 20€.

 Taxis in Ibiza

 Radio Taxis is the only public taxi company in Ibiza.
 Taxis operate 24 hours however be aware that you are unable to pre-book taxis.
-Also, in peak season or on Saturday nights, it can be difficult to get through to the call centre.
+Also, in peak season or on Saturday nights, it can be difficult to get through to the call center.
 Be patient and you should eventually get through.

 Taxis Ibiza Airport (0034) 971 800 080